HaominYu0/CGF/README.md

 # CGF
 This is a PyTorch implementation of the paper: CGF: A Category Guidance Based PM2.5 Sequence Forecasting Training Framework.
-In order to show our modules in framework more clearly, we plug CGF into a simple Encoder-Decoder struture.
+In order to show our modules in CGF more clearly, we plug CGF into a simple Encoder-Decoder struture.
 `@author:Haomin Yu, Jilin Hu, Xinyuan Zhou, Chengjuan Guo, Bin Yang, Qingyong Li`